-I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) I.D.3.
+I.D.2.d) security and safety measures appropriate to the participating site: and.
+(Core)

+I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+(Core)

+- I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
-(Core)

-- I.D.4.
+(Core) - I.D.4.
 The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) - I.D.4.a) The number and diversity of patients available to the program must support the required inpatient and outpatient experience for each fellow.
-(Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+(Core) - I.D.4.a) Patient Population - I.D.4.a).(1) The patient population must have a variety of clinical problems and stages of diseases.
+(Core) - I.D.4.a).(2) There must be patients of each gender, with a broad age range, including geriatric patients.
+(Core) - I.D.4.a).(3) A sufficient number of patients must be available to enable each fellow to achieve the required educational outcomes. - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
 It should be structured to optimize education for all learners present. - I.E.1.
 Fellows should contribute to the education of residents in core programs, if present.
-(Core) - I.E.2.
-The presence of other learners or staff members in the program must not interfere with the appointed fellows' education.
 (Core)